jeffdgr8/kotbase/docs/active-peer.md

     this.token = token
     ```

+1. Get the listener’s endpoint.
+Here we use a known URL, but it could be a URL established dynamically in a discovery
+   phase.
+2. Identify the collections from the local database to be used.
+3. Configure how the replication should perform [Conflict Resolution](#conflict-resolution).
-1. Configure how the client will authenticate the server.
+4. Configure how the client will authenticate the server.
 Here we say connect only to servers presenting a self-signed
    certificate.
 By default, clients accept only servers presenting certificates that can be verified using the OS
    bundled Root CA Certificates — see [Authenticating the Listener](#authenticating-the-listener).
-2. Configure the credentials the client will present to the server.
+5. Configure the credentials the client will present to the server.
 Here we say to provide _Basic Authentication_
    credentials.
 Other options are available — see [Example 7](#example-7).
-3. Configure how the replication should perform [Conflict Resolution](#conflict-resolution).
-4. Initialize the replicator using your configuration object.
+6. Initialize the replicator using your configuration object.
-5. Register an observer, which will notify you of changes to the replication status.
+7. Register an observer, which will notify you of changes to the replication status.
-6. Start the replicator.
+8. Start the replicator.

 ## Device Discovery